Rules on diving and caisson work

 For divers, dive team leaders, diving physicians, and diver medical attendants from abroad who want to work in the Netherlands the same requirements apply as for Dutch workers.
 This applies to temporary or occasional work as well as for permanent jobs.

-You can have your certificate assessed and approved by a certifying body:
+You can have your foreign professional qualification(s) assessed by a certifying body and take a theory and practical exam:

 For civilian dive work